moatazhamza194/moatazhamza194.github.io/_tabs/about.md

 Hi, I'm Moataz.
 Welcome to my blog!

-I started this site to document my research journey as I work through computer science and deep learning.
-I mostly focus on computer vision and self-supervised learning, though I write about whatever papers or projects I'm working on at the moment.
+I started this site to document my research journey.
+Currently I am focused on computer vision and deep learning, specifically the subject of self-supervised learning, though I write about whatever papers or projects I'm working on at the moment.

 Here’s what to expect:
 - Summaries and breakdowns of papers I'm reading